No Score Draws: 1978

 The winners: Argentina

-If you thought Russia (or possibly Qatar) was the most controversial of World Cups, Argentina would like a quiet word.
+If you thought Qatar was the most controversial of World Cups, Argentina would like a quiet word.
 Alone.
 Out back.

 1978 marked the third time in four tournaments that a World Cup was won by its hosts (though Havelange did not complain so vociferously about this one).
 This edition was embroiled in controversy throughout – more on that below – but Argentina ultimately came out on top, squeezing through the second round on goal difference before defeating the Netherlands in a hostile final at Estadio Monumental.